BA (Hons) (Oxon) Medical Sciences

 Additionally, Alex champions the Lei group's integration of novel bioinformatics techniques across our manifold projects, and works across R and Python using both local and HPC resources.
 Alex teaches both undergraduate and postgraduate students in cell culture, cardiac electrophysiology, general coding, and bioinformatics.

 Alex matriculated in 2016 at Corpus Christi College for Medicine.
 Alex achieved a First Class BA in Medical Sciences, following on from his Merits in the previous years and his Exhibition Scholarships at Corpus Christi.
 Alex was awarded the Andrew Hopley Memorial Prize in his third year for achievement in Medical Sciences.

 Outside Alex's research

-Alex holds the role of Assistant Dean at Corpus Christi College, and is the post-graduate representative to the Medical Sciences Divisional Board: where he represents student interests across a range of committees, including the University-level Research and Innovation Committee, at one of the highest positions available for student representatives in the wider University.
+Alex held the role of Assistant Dean at Corpus Christi College, and was the post-graduate representative to the Medical Sciences Divisional Board.

-Outside of his work: Alex is improving his European languages, facilitates 'in-depth Fellowships' with the Centre for Effective Altruism, and is taking courses to improve his understanding of economics.
+Outside of his work: Alex is improving his European languages, facilitated 'in-depth Fellowships' with the Centre for Effective Altruism, and is taking courses to improve his understanding of economics.